The Great Jainism

 Kalinga (Orissa, India) had been the home for many jains in the past centuries.
 At that time, Rishabh, the first one of 24 Tirthankaras, was cordially worshipped and celebrated.
 The king Mahapadma Nanda who invaded Kalinga (Orissa, India) conquered the province of jains and also brought the statue of Rishabanath to his capital Magadha.
 However, in 1 st century the king Kharvela again conquered Magadha and brought Rishabanath's statue back and installed it in Udaygiri near his capital Shispalgath.
 Above said all historical events can be revealed by the Khandagiri and Udaygiri caves near Bhubaneswar, India which are only surviving stone monuments of Jainism.

 Who are Tirthankaras?

-Tirthankaras, mean teachers, accomplished the highest spiritual goal of existence and then teach others how to achieve it.
+Tirthankaras, mean teachers, who had accomplished the highest spiritual goal of existence and then taught others how to achieve it.
 There have been 24 Tirthankaras in the history of Jainism.
 Among them first Tirthankara was Rishabanath who was also called as Abinath.
-It is said that they appeared in the world to teach the way to moksha (paradise) or liberation.
-Tirthankara is not an incarnation of God and he is also an ordinary soul that is born to tell the human correct way of life which leads to the state of God-consciousness.
+It is said that they were born in the world to teach the way to moksha (paradise) or liberation.
+Tirthankara is not an incarnation of God and he is also an ordinary soul that was born to preach the humans correct path of life which leads to the state of God-consciousness.
 Though the Tirthankaras have been described as ordinary soul, they are also said as ultimate power developed state of soul.

 Namokar Mantra of Jainism